erniedotson/vagrants/README.md

 | Vagrant box | [ubuntu/focal64](https://app.vagrantup.com/ubuntu/boxes/focal64) |
 | Credentials (e.g. for GUI Login) | vagrant/vagrant |

+Steps to get up and running:

+1. Create the VM: `vagrant up ubuntu20`
+2. You may encounter an error similar to:

+    ```text
+    VirtualBox Guest Additions: Building the VirtualBox Guest Additions kernel
+    modules.
+This may take a while.
+    VirtualBox Guest Additions: To build modules for other installed kernels, run
+    VirtualBox Guest Additions:   /sbin/rcvboxadd quicksetup <version>
+    VirtualBox Guest Additions: or
+    VirtualBox Guest Additions:   /sbin/rcvboxadd quicksetup all
+    VirtualBox Guest Additions: Kernel headers not found for target kernel
+    5.4.0-80-generic.
+Please install them and execute
+      /sbin/rcvboxadd setup
+    VirtualBox Guest Additions: Running kernel modules will not be replaced until
+    the system is restarted
+    Restarting VM to apply changes...
+    ==> ubuntu20: Attempting graceful shutdown of VM...
+    ==> ubuntu20: Booting VM...
+    ==> ubuntu20: Waiting for machine to boot.
+This may take a few minutes...
+    ==> ubuntu20: Machine booted and ready!
+    ==> ubuntu20: Checking for guest additions in VM...
+    ==> ubuntu20: Setting hostname...
+    ==> ubuntu20: Mounting shared folders...
+        ubuntu20: /vagrant => E:/work/my/vagrants
+    Vagrant was unable to mount VirtualBox shared folders.
+This is usually
+    because the filesystem "vboxsf" is not available.
+This filesystem is
+    made available via the VirtualBox Guest Additions and kernel module.
+    Please verify that these guest additions are properly installed in the
+    guest.
+This is not a bug in Vagrant and is usually caused by a faulty
+    Vagrant box.
+For context, the command attempted was:

+    mount -t vboxsf -o uid=1000,gid=1000,_netdev vagrant /vagrant

+    The error output from the command was:

+    : Invalid argument
+    ```

+    **CAUSE:** This is caused because by the *VirtualBox Guest Additions* are not present in the guest VM but they are required to share folders between the host and the guest.
+The *vagrant-vbguest* plugin attempts to install the *VirtualBox Guest Additions* but fails to do so because the necessary packages are not present on the guest VM.

+    **SOLUTION:** To resolve the issue you need to install the necessary packages.

+    ```bash
+    vagrant ssh ubuntu20 -c 'sudo apt-get -y install build-essential linux-headers-`uname -r` dkms'
+    vagrant reload ubuntu20 --provision
+    ```

+3. Begin using the VM: `vagrant ssh ubuntu20`

 ### Ubuntu 18.04 LTS (Bionic Beaver) 64-bit

 | Name | Value |